-A. Doctors' / surgeon's/ specialists' fee: The expenses made for consultation to the doctors/surgeons (both who are from among the hospital staff and from outside the hospital), by the household during the stay at hospital will be recorded against this.
+A. Doctors' / surgeon's/ specialists' fee: The expenses made for consultation to the doctors/surgeons (specialists) by the household during the stay at hospital, for both who are among the hospital staff and not among the hospital staff, will be recorded against this.